psycopg/psycopg2/doc/src/install.rst

 (usually distributed in a ``libpq.so`` or ``libpq.dll`` file).  `!psycopg2`
-relies on the host OS to find the library if the library is installed in a standard location there is usually no problem; if the library is in a non-standard location you will have to tell somehow Psycopg how to find it, which is OS-dependent (for instance setting a suitable :envvar:`LD_LIBRARY_PATH` on Linux).
+relies on the host OS to find the library if the library is installed in a standard location there is usually no problem; if the library is in a non-standard location you will have to tell Psycopg how to find it, which is OS-dependent (for instance setting a suitable :envvar:`LD_LIBRARY_PATH` on Linux).